JohnnyJayJay/compatre/README.md

 public class MyPlugin extends JavaPlugin {
   // this will only run once when MyPlugin is loaded static {
-    NmsClassLoader.loadAllInClasspath(); // loads all nms dependents in class path }
+    NmsClassLoader.loadNmsDependents(MyPlugin.class); // loads all nms dependents of this plugin }

   // etc.